yagosys/202301/userguide/010-eks/demo_macvlan.md

 multitool01-deployment-88ff6b48c-t97t6   1/1     Running   0          33s
 ```
 - ### create another deployment with different label
-*this deployment has different label*
+we want demo to support multiple application based on the label. so we create one more deployment with different label.

 ```
 cat << EOF | kubectl create -f -